VCodecJetPack C++ library

 Overview

-The VCodecJetPack C++ library provides hardware video encoding for H264 and HEVC codecs for Jetson platforms based on the Jetson Multimedia API.
+The VCodecJetPack C++ library provides hardware video encoding and decoding for H264 and HEVC codecs for Jetson platforms.
 The VCodecJetPack class inherits interface and data structures from the open-source VCodec library (provides interface for video codecs, source code included, Apache 2.0 license) and also includes the Logger open-source library (provides functions for printing logs, source code included, Apache 2.0 license).
-VCodecJetPack uses the Jetson Multimedia API.
+The library uses the standard Linux V4L2 (Video4Linux2) API to access NVIDIA hardware encoder and decoder.
 The library provides a simple programming interface to be implemented in different C++ projects.
 The library was written with the C++17 standard.
 The library is supplied as source code only in the form of a CMake project.
 Encoding time on Jetson Orin NX:

 | codec \ resolution | 1920x1080 | 1280x720 |